Before the hearing

 - decide if you need a lawyer to assist you – if you do, then contact the Law Society of Alberta's referral service at 1-800-661-1095 or Legal Aid Alberta at 1-866-845-3425 for help finding one

 You can choose this option if you are a licence holder of a residential facility that is not a foster home.
-When you appeal to the Court of Queen’s Bench, they can agree with, change or reverse an appeal panel decision.
+When you appeal to the Court of King’s Bench, they can agree with, change or reverse an appeal panel decision.

 - make sure to file within 45 days after the appeal panel’s decision was made